euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Voice User Interfaces/Speech Recognition.md

 	- Once trained new utterances can be identify through chains of probable paths

 # Language Models
-- The job of a language model is to inject the language knowledge into the words to text step in speech re
+- The job of a language model is to inject the language knowledge into the words to text step in speech recognition
+- Provides a layer between words and text to solve ambiguity in spelling and context
+- The likelihood of a w

 # Tools
 - Corpus